cefimenda/code-penguin/README.md

 ## How to Install

-__Before starting, make sure you have Holochain installed and initialized, and are connected to the internet.__
+__Before starting, make sure you have [Holochain](https://github.com/holochain/holochain-proto) installed and initialized, and are connected to the internet.__

-In GitBash or Terminal:
+__In GitBash or Terminal:__

-1. Locate where you want your app folder to be
+1. Locate where you want your app's root folder to be.
 2. Get the repo: `$ git clone https://github.com/cefimenda/code-penguin.git`
 3. Enter the app's root folder and install the development packages:
   * `$ cd code-penguin` then